codewithhades/codewithhades/README.md

 * [SpringBoot](https://github.com/codewithhades/spring-boot)
 * Quarkus

-:pray: I hope you find them useful in times of need, and if you want to support me in my mission to help our fellow backends please consider donating to this space
+:pray: I hope you find them useful in times of need, and if you want to support me in my mission to help our fellow backends please consider sponsoring this space

 :coffee: May Java be with you!